jblumert/NFS-to-ODF-Migration/README.md

 Cutover on the other hand is the real migration process, This phase by itself will include another stage step to verify the latest data is present in the target cluster, it will halt the application and then it will migrate the custom resources.

-Due to some problems while executing staging phase more than one time in Verizon environments during the last migrations, the playbook has been changed to run the CutOver step directly.
+Due to some problems while executing staging phase more than one time in the environments during the last migrations, the playbook has been changed to run the CutOver step directly.
 By this approach there will be only one staging phase involved

 Before cutover, validate again that no pods are running in source cluster and target cluster.
 This is needed to ensure that everything is stopped on source cluster for the cutover, so when the cutover is performed, MTC does not attempt to resume any operations.
 The services will be resumed manually for CPD in later steps.